 In this in-depth guide, I will explain the HTTP/2.

-HTTP or HyperText Transfer Protocol is a simple application-layer protocol that forms the foundation of the World Wide Web.
+HTTP or HyperText Transfer Protocol is a simple application-layer protocol that forms the World Wide Web Foundation.

 HTTP enables the retrieval of network-connected resources available across the internet.

-For our digital communication, HTTP has emerged through the decades to deliver fast, secure and productive mediums.
+HTTP has emerged through the decades to deliver fast, secure and productive mediums for our digital communication.

 At Rovity, we are passionate about optimizing the load times of the websites hosted on our platform.
-Thus, we made sure that every site hosted on our servers are serving through HTTP/2.
+Thus, we made sure that every site hosted on our servers is serving through the latest HTTP versions.